 Swisscom offers mobile telecommunications, fixed network, Internet and digital TV solutions for business and residential customers.
 We are also one of the largest providers of IT services in Switzerland.
 We develop and maintain the wireless and wireline network infrastructure, distribute broadcasting signals and are also active in the banking, energy, entertainment, advertising and healthcare sectors.

-Swisscom employs over 16,900 people at locations throughout Switzerland, including about 960 apprentices.
+Swisscom employs about 19,000 people including about 900 apprentices.
 Around one third have daily contact with customers, either in sales or in customer service.
 Swisscom offers its staff outstanding working conditions under a collective employment agreement.

 Swisscom generates around 80% of its net revenue and operating income before depreciation and amortisation (EBITDA) from business operations in Switzerland.
-The Swiss telecommunications market has an estimated total revenue volume of CHF 11 billion, the market for IT services has total revenue of about CHF 10 billion.
-Outside Switzerland we are primarily active in Italy, where, with Fastweb’s market share of 15% in the residential customer segment and 30% in the business customer segment, we are number two in the broadband market.
+The Swiss telecommunications market has an estimated total revenue volume of CHF 11 billion, the market for IT services has total revenue of about CHF 17 billion.
+Outside Switzerland we are primarily active in Italy, where, with Fastweb’s market share of 15% in the residential customer segment, we are number two in the broadband market.

 In the Swiss Telecommunication market, the main nationwide competitors are UPC, Salt and Sunrise.
 UPC Switzerland is a subsidiary of Liberty Global, Sunrise Communications Group is listed on the Swiss Stock Exchange with Freenet AG as its largest shareholder.
 Salt is owned by NJJ Capital.
 In Q1 2019, Sunrise announced an agreement to buy UPC Switzerland (completion of the transaction is subject to the customary regulatory and AGM approval).
 In the enterprise sector, the IT services market in particular, Swisscom competes with other local or international providers such as British Telecom Group or T-Systems.